iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 3. Create Component using ViewContainerRef and Deprecation of entry components from angular 9
 4. Access the component Properties and methods with ComponentRef instance in Angular
 5. What are Modules.
 Module Introduction.
 Analyzing the AppModule in Angular.
+6. Creating the Feature Module by Splitting the components in the angular.